Durham Womens Clinic & Chapel Hill OBGYN

 Amy is committed to supporting her patients in informed decision making, and recognizes that each woman’s voice is of utmost importance when it comes to her own health needs and those of her baby.

-Leigh Ann Joel
+Leigh Ann Joel @ Chapel Hill OBGYN

-Leigh Ann practiced full-scope midwifery in Florida before moving to Durham in 2007.
-She worked in Chapel Hill at Women’s Birth and Wellness Center; a freestanding birth center, caring for low-risk women who desire out-of-hospital birth.
-Leigh Ann has learned many tricks and alternatives for pregnancy discomforts and for helping babies out.
+Leigh Ann’s nurse-midwifery experience includes full-scope care in Florida and Women’s Birth and Wellness Center; a freestanding birth center in Chapel Hill, caring for low-risk women who desire out-of-hospital birth.
+Leigh Ann is an expert in managing pregnancy discomforts and for helping babies out!
 She also has extensive experience with breastfeeding support.
 With the midwifery model of care, she enjoys providing personalized care, and empowering women to make their own informed choices in childbirth.
 Leigh Ann enjoys seeing the families she supports in her own community.
 In her freetime, she enjoys spending time with family, food, coffee, dance, and Broadway.